-Birth Skills workshop-

 What you also get

-• a 18-page handout full of printable memo sheets of the tools and knowledge explored
+• a 18-page handout with printable memo sheets of the various tools explored

 • 2 movement practice videos